NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

   }
 }
 ```
+To see this code in action, view [this CodeSandBox](https://codesandbox.io/s/dependency-injection-3-mum0p?file=/bot.js)

 With this approach we can reference each service by name -- but we have a new problem now:
 _as a framework developer, how do we ensure that service properties match up to the service classes?_